-For example, in the above example, it would mean that you learn 10 new words each day, you go through 25 pages and understand them, you earn or save X Dollar or Euro that you use to pay of your mortgage.
+For example, in the above example, it would mean that you learn 10 new words each day, you go through 25 pages and understand them, and you earn or save X dollars or Euro that you use to pay off your mortgage.

 The beauty of this is that you also want to do your tasks again when you are done.
 So you studied those 10 words?
 Take 2 more today, or perhaps 5 more!
 You do this because you love it!

 Oh, one tip… when you did not study 25 pages, and you feel you should call it a night… you don’t!
-Study, then sleep.
+First, you study, then you sleep.
 When you are really sleepy, you go to sleep for 20 minutes and wake up again and then study all night if you have to.
 The goal is to do these daily tasks.
-Also don’t study for 150 pages on a Saturday and skip the previous 5 days.
+Also, don’t study for 150 pages on a Saturday and skip the previous 5 days.
 Consistent daily action creates champions and winners.

-I advice you to work on your 3 daily tasks as early during the day as possible.
+I advise you to work on your 3 daily tasks as early during the day as possible.
 If you don’t you might be making really long days with super short nights.